Meringue Pies Pies & Tarts Recipes

 Italian Meringue:

-105 milliliters water
+60 milliliters water (1/4 cup)

 Instructions

-Ginger Biscuit Crust:
+Ginger Snap Crust:

 Cranberry Curd:

 Combine cranberries and orange juice in a medium saucepan.
-Simmer over medium heat until cranberries soften and split, about 10 minutes.
-Strain through a fine mesh strainer (this will take a bit of elbow grease!) to remove skins.
+Simmer over medium heat until cranberries soften and split and turn pulpy, about 10 minutes.

-In a bowl, whisk together eggs, egg yolks, orange zest, cooled melted butter, vanilla, and remaining sugar.
+In a medium bowl, whisk together eggs, egg yolks, orange zest, cooled melted butter, vanilla, and remaining sugar.

 Temper steaming cranberry-orange mixture into egg mixture, adding a few tablespoons at a time and whisking thoroughly after each addition.